laryferreira/laryferreira/README.md

 As a brief introduction... <br>

-At this moment, I'm a computer engineering student at UnB (Universidade de Brasília), but I've always been a passionate seeker for knowledge.<i> <br>
+At this moment, I'm a computer engineering student at UnB (Universidade de Brasília), but I've always been a passionate seeker for knowledge.<br>

 It would be a honor to have your company on this journey! ☺️ <br>